 - — Very low in Cholesterol and Sodium

 - — Good source of Magnesium, Copper, Dietary Fiber, Manganese, Calcium, and Iron

 Although dark chocolate with 70% or higher raw cocoa is a superfood, the cacao nibs blows it out of the water!
-However, do keep in mind, all depends on how it’s processed once the beans collected (yes, cocoa is a bean) from the Theobroma cacao tree.
+However, keep in mind that it all depends on how it’s processed once the beans collected (yes, cocoa is a bean) from the Theobroma cacao tree.

 - Your body is healthy on a cellular level

 Raw Cacao nibs have more antioxidants than other superfoods.
-Cacao nibs contain flavonoids, they are anti-inflammatory that protects the heart and the arteries in your heart and brain, and they fight damage to our cells done by free radicals.
+Cacao nibs contain flavonoids.
+They are anti-inflammatory that protects the heart and the arteries, and they fight the damage done by free radicals.

 - Be Happy

 Cacao nibs induce the brain to release serotonin.
 They also contain an amino acid often referred to as the “bliss molecule” – anandamide, and the natural monoamine alkaloid.
 It stimulates the release of endorphins and other “happy hormones” such as dopamine, which uplift mood and stabilize it, including during the menstrual cycle.